sidn19/Stock-price-prediction/README.md

-# Stock price prediction using Historical data and Financial news.
+# APPLE Stock price prediction using Historical data and Financial news.
 **TECHNOCOLABS MACHINE LEARNING INTERNSHIP**

 **TITLE:**

-STOCK PREDICTION USING ML MODELS.
+STOCK PREDICTION OF APPLE USING ML MODELS.

 **AIM:**

-Stock price prediction using Historical data and financial news with machine learning models.
+Stock price prediction using Historical data and financial news of APPLE with machine learning models.

 **INTRODUCTION:**